nitin6753/Fare_Prediction_NYC-TLC/README.md

 >       * MSE: 10.1248318524279
 >       * RMSE: 3.181954093387882
 >   * This model explains about `86 % variance` in the `fare amount`.

+Developed a `Random Forest` and `Gradient Boosting` model to identify if a customer would tip more than 20% of the fare price or not in [ClassificationAnalysis.ipynb](ClassificationAnalysis.ipynb) file.
+The folder [Pickle](Pickle) contains saved machine learning models.
+>   * Feature Engineered on dataset:
+>       * Broke the pickup-time into 4 time slots.
+>       * Used Predicted fare prices, mean duration, and mean distance.
+>   * Performed `hyperparameter tuning` and `cross validation` for both models using `GridSearchCV`.
+>   * Gradient Boosting model was considered the champion model that performed well on test datasets with evaluation metrics
+>       * F1: 74.76%
+>       * Recall: 80.71%
+>       * Precision: 69.62%
+>       * Accuracy: 71.31%
+>   * According to this model Vendor, predicted fare, mean distance, and mean duration are the most important features.

 The folder [Figures](Figures) contains all the plots generated during EDA performed using Tableau public.
 The link for the tableau public page -> [NYC-TLC Tableau Public](https://public.tableau.com/views/NYCTLC_17146140834130/TipAmountDistribution?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).